swaptr/rlos-cpp-lua/README.md

 make
 ```

-This will generate a binary for our project `exercise` in it's respective directory.
+This will generate a binary for our project `exercise`.
 This can be run with this following command:
 ```bash
 cd exercise
 ./exercise
 ```

+Currently works on the following platforms:
+- Linux